nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 #### Task

-Consider how you might introduce selection bias, confounding and researcher bias into your experiment, and describe what countermeasures you will take in the design of your experiment to avoid it.
+Consider how you might introduce selection bias, confounding, and researcher bias into your experiment, and describe what countermeasures you will take in the design of your experiment to avoid it.

 #### Answer